85th Infantry Division (United States): World War II

+Before Organized Reserve infantry divisions were ordered into active military service, they were reorganized on paper as "triangular" divisions under the 1940 tables of organization.
+The headquarters companies of the two infantry brigades were consolidated into the division's cavalry reconnaissance troop, and one infantry regiment was removed by inactivation.
+The field artillery brigade headquarters and headquarters battery became the headquarters and headquarters battery of the division artillery.
+Its three field artillery regiments were reorganized into four battalions; one battalion was taken from each of the two 75 mm gun regiments to form two 105 mm howitzer battalions, the brigade's ammunition train was reorganized as the third 105 mm howitzer battalion, and the 155 mm howitzer battalion was formed from the 155 mm howitzer regiment.
+The engineer, medical, and quartermaster regiments were reorganized into battalions.
+In 1942, divisional quartermaster battalions were split into ordnance light maintenance companies and quartermaster companies, and the division's headquarters and military police company, which had previously been a combined unit, was split.

-On 15 May 1942, five months after the United States entered World War II, the 85th Infantry Division was ordered into active military service at Camp Shelby, Mississippi, under the command of Major General Wade H. Haislip.
-Divisions in the U.S. Army at that time were "triangularized" with three combat regiments instead of the four regiment structure "square division" used during World War I. The 340th Infantry Regiment was redesignated as the 410th Quartermaster Battalion and left the division.
-Basic infantry training was begun in June 1942 at Camp Shelby, Mississippi.
+On 15 May 1942, five months after the United States entered World War II, the 85th Infantry Division was ordered to active duty at Camp Shelby, Mississippi, under the command of Major General Wade H. Haislip, a veteran of World War I. The division was organized around a cadre of officers and men from the 2nd Infantry Division, and training began in June 1942 at Camp Shelby.
 In April 1943, it participated in large-scale army training in the Louisiana Maneuvers near Leesville, Louisiana.
 In August, the division was moved to Camp Coxcomb, California for desert warfare training.
 In October, the division was transferred to Fort Dix, New Jersey, for final preparations before shipment overseas.
-Major General John B. Coulter was transferred as commander and retained this position throughout the war.
-The Assistant Division Commander (ADC) throughout the war was Brigadier General Lee S. Gerow.
+Major General John B. Coulter succeeded Haislip as the 85th's commander and retained this position throughout the war.
+The Assistant Division Commander (ADC) throughout the war was Brigadier General Lee S. Gerow, the younger brother of General Leonard T. Gerow.